-They are ideal season-starters under deciduous shrubs and trees, requiring lots of sun winter through spring, and the orientalis hybrids (more properly called Helleborus x hybridus types) are also good nearly evergreen groundcovers, even in my cold zone.
+They are ideal season-starters under deciduous shrubs and trees, where they get lots of sun winter through spring, and the orientalis hybrids (more properly called Helleborus x hybridus types) are also good nearly evergreen groundcovers, even in my cold zone.
 In the North where I garden, those hybrids can take more sun than you’d think; what I’d call part sun or bright shade, and in fact in the deepest, darkest spots may flower poorly.
 Breeder Judith Knott Tyler explains.

-They will even tolerate dry shade (though blooms and overall vigor will be better in less-abusive conditions, in my experience).
-Watering them in the absence of rainfall, especially when they are setting next year’s buds in late spring and summer, seems only kind and sensible.
+They will even tolerate dry shade once established (though blooms and overall vigor will be better in less-abusive conditions, in my experience).
+Watering the plants in the absence of rainfall, especially when they are setting next year’s buds in late spring and summer, seems only kind and sensible.
 As mentioned, watering the first year in the ground is very important; these plants have big root systems, and need help settling in.

 You can feed them with a balanced all-natural organic fertilizer when you topdress your beds in early spring.
 Or not.
 (Tony Avent of Plant Delights, much more experienced than I am, confirms they seem to be fine even without that something extra.
-He also says they’ll even grow under black walnuts, but I can neither confirm nor deny.)
+He also says they’ll grow under black walnuts, but I can neither confirm nor deny.)

-You should cut back the foliage of the “orientalis” or “x hybridus” types in late winter so you can enjoy the flowers better.
+You should cut back the foliage of the orientalis or x hybridus types in late winter so you can enjoy the flowers better.
 Or not.
 (Remember, nobody in the Balkans or Greece or Turkey and wherever else these plants originally hail from every went around and cut back their foliage for them in nature, and they survived.)
 The very simple steps are part of the slideshow, below; last years foliage will fade as the new crop appears, if you don’t cut it off first.